shawnbrown/datatest/docs/intro.rst

                 with self.allowExtra():
                     self.assertDataColumns()

-    Our ``referenceData`` only contains the columns "county" and "incidents".
+    Our :attr:`reference <datatest.DataTestCase.reference>` only contains the
-    Since reference data is trusted to be correct, the two additional columns in the ``subjectData`` (the columns "agency" and "crime") are seen as extra.
+    columns "county" and "incidents".
+Since reference data is trusted to be correct, the two additional columns in the :attr:`subject <datatest.DataTestCase.subject>` (the columns "agency" and
+    "crime") are seen as extra.
 But as writers of this test, we understand that our subject data is supposed to contain more detail and these extra columns are perfectly acceptable.
-To account for this, we **allow** these differences by putting our assertion inside an :meth:`allowExtra() <datatest.DataTestCase.allowExtra>` context
+To account for this, we **allow** these differences by putting our assertion inside an :meth:`allowExtra() <datatest.DataTestCase.allowExtra>` context manager.
-    manager.

-3. Check "county" values (against referenceData):
+3. Check "county" values (against reference):
     To check the "county" values against our reference data, we call :meth:`assertDataSet() <datatest.DataTestCase.assertDataSet>` and pass
     in the column name (omitting *required* argument):